 In addition, Ilyas has served in numerous leadership positions, overseeing major litigations involving large numbers of plaintiffs.
-He is currently serving on the ad hoc committee formed to work up the liability case and coordinate all of the lawsuits filed as a result of Asiana Airlines Boeing 777 crash at San Francisco International Airport in 2013.
+He is served on the ad hoc committee formed to work up the liability case and coordinate all of the lawsuits filed as a result of Asiana Airlines Boeing 777 crash at San Francisco International Airport in 2013.
+He represented 25 claims arising from that incident.
 Three passengers were killed and more than 180 people were injured in this crash.
 He has also served on the Plaintiffs’ Executive Committee for the 2009 Colgan Air crash near Buffalo, New York, which killed 50 people, and the Plaintiffs’ Steering Committees for the Bisphenol-A (BPA) Polycarbonate Plastic Products Liability Litigation and the Heparin Products Liability Multi District Litigation (MDL).
 Ilyas also served as a member of a small team of attorneys prosecuting a 2008 Hawker 800 crash in Owatonna, Minnesota, which killed eight people during a failed attempt to abort a landing.
+He also successfully represented the family of Yvonne and Emily Selke, mother and daughter, who were killed when the co-pilot of Germanwings Flight 9525 locked the pilot out of the cockpit and intentionally crashed the airplane into the French Alps, killing all 150 on board; they were the only American residents on the plane.

 When looking back at Ilyas’ success and fortitude, one would never know the struggles his family faced as refugees from Afghanistan.
 When Ilyas was just three-years-old, his family escaped the dangerous and war-torn country of Afghanistan to pursue the American Dream.
 Having spent their entire life savings to smuggle their young family to California, the Akbaris had nothing.
 With sheer determination Ilyas’ father built a life for his family and always did what he could for others.
 This example has driven Ilyas to fight for people who have lost it all: their lives or the lives of loved ones.